Hurricane Harvey, a Category 4 storm, recently plowed through the state of Texas. The

 Prepare a disaster kit

-There are essential items you need to have in your disaster kit.
+There are essential items for hurricane preparation you need to have in your disaster kit.
 Flashlights, batteries,

 and a whistle to signal for help are important to have.
 Purchase a battery powered radio

 in order to keep up with the latest news about the storm.
 Charge your cell phone before